-Applicants to the nursing program are strongly encouraged to complete the scholarship application prior to the March 1 deadline.
-This is important in the event you are selected for entry into the program.
+Applicants to the nursing program are strongly encouraged to complete the scholarship application in the event you are selected for entry into the program.
 The scholarship application can be completed online and is available between November 1 and March 1.

 - National Council Licensure Examination (NCLEX) pass rate for 2016 graduates: 89%